marcusdipaula/dsa-credit-analysis/README.md

 Mini project proposed by the [Data Science Academy](https://www.datascienceacademy.com.br/), regarding credit analysis using R language.

-How to predict clients as good or bad for credit concession?
+How to predict a good or bad credit concession based on each client's profile?
 This is a classification task.
 More information about it can be found here: https://towardsdatascience.com/machine-learning-classifiers-a5cc4e1b0623

 1. <b>Context:</b> The approach to this question should consider that it will be presented to the bank decision makers.